AidaDSP/AidaDSP.github.io/aida_dsp_os_manual.md

 ### Buttons behaviour in hmi

 K1, K2 and K3 are managed as time controlled buttons.
-Exact behaviour depends on the mode and the page where you are: the first page displayed in a mode after power on is the home.
+Exact behaviour depends on the mode and the page where you are: the first page displayed in all the modes after power on is the home.

 ### Soundfont player mode